Ben Garner

-Ben Garner (born 19 May 1980) is an English professional football coach who is currently head coach of Right to Dream International Academy.
+Ben Garner (born 19 May 1980) is an English professional football coach who is assistant head coach of club Southampton.

 Garner started his career as a youth coach at Crystal Palace's academy before being promoted to first team coach.

-Having been at the club for over a decade, he then went onto to become assistant head coach at West Bromwich Albion. and then Indian Super League club ATK.
+Having been at the club for over a decade, he then went onto to become assistant head coach at West Bromwich Albion before being appointed to a similar role at Indian Super League club ATK.

 Garner made his first step into senior management at Bristol Rovers before later being appointed manager of Swindon Town.
 Despite working under an embargo, Garner led the club to a play-off semi-final.

 He was then appointed manager of Charlton Athletic but departed the club that same season.
 Garner was then appointed as head coach of Colchester United in March 2023.

 Career

 Crystal Palace

 Garner started his professional coaching career at Crystal Palace in 2004 and spent the first seven years of his time at Selhurst Park as a youth coach within the club's academy.

 Initially appointed as head coach of the under-11 team, he progressed through the age groups to become head coach of the under-18s in addition to setting up a full-time school programme in 2011.
 The players he coached on this programme and in Crystal Palace's academy system included Wilfried Zaha, Victor Moses, Nathaniel Clyne, Jonny Williams and Aaron Wan-Bissaka.

 He was later promoted to first-team coach in 2012 by manager Ian Holloway where he helped the side secure a play-off spot with a fifth-place finish.
-Crystal Palace went on to beat rivals Brighton in the play-off semi-finals and then Watford in the final to earn promotion to the Premier League.
+Crystal Palace went on to beat rivals Brighton & Hove Albion in the play-off semi-finals and then Watford in the final to earn promotion to the Premier League.

-Garner remained in his role as first-team coach for the next two seasons working under managers Holloway,Tony Pulis, Neil Warnock, and Alan Pardew.
+Garner remained in his role as first-team coach for the next two seasons working under managers Holloway, Tony Pulis, Neil Warnock and Alan Pardew.

 Garner was part of the backroom team that helped Crystal Palace retain their Premier League status, for the first time in the club's history, the following season as the club finished in 11th position as manager Pulis was awarded the LMA Manager of the Year award.

 Crystal Palace ended the next year one place higher in what proved to be Garner's final campaign as part of the backroom staff at Selhurst Park.

 Garner left Crystal Palace on 7 July 2015 by mutual consent.